dpploy/ct-100/README.md

    + `uv run jupyter notebook`

 ## History
-This training material was developed and used by Dr. Valmor F. de Almeida while teaching as an associate professor of nuclear chemical engineering at UMass Lowell USA.
+This training material was developed and used as catalog course ChEn-1070 (Spring and Fall 2019) by Dr. Valmor F. de Almeida while teaching as an associate professor of nuclear chemical engineering at UMass Lowell USA.
 This is now offered as training and certification at [Cortix Tech](https://cortix.tech).